Looking for the top spots where to stay in Phoenix? This guide to the top areas and accommodations is here to show you all the best places in Phoenix!

 Old Town Scottsdale has a unique vibe and it’s right on the outskirts of Phoenix (but in Phoenix metro).
 It’s a quaint downtown area of this city with an amazing art scene and a lively tourist scene.

 There are plenty of shops and art galleries to wander through as well as fun bars.
-Restaurant options are endless with casual places as well as upscale dining options for fancier meals.
+Restaurant options are endless, with casual places as well as upscale dining options for fancier meals.
 Golfing is also a popular activity in Scottsdale and there are many gorgeous courses to choose from.

 Budget—Comfort Suites Old Town Scottsdale: This is a great budget and basic hotel in Scottsdale if you’re looking to save some money while traveling.

 It’s located right in the center of Old Town Scottsdale.
 This is the perfect location to walk to many different attractions and restaurants, including the Scottsdale Fashion Square Mall and the Footprint Center Arena.
-While at the hotel, enjoy the free Wi-Fi and hot breakfast.
+While at the hotel, enjoy the free Wi-Fi and a hot breakfast.

 Mid-Range—The Saguaro Scottsdale: This stylish boutique hotel offers a unique stay in Old Town.
 Grab your free welcome margarita at check-in and enjoy the excellent customer service.